 In morning trade, New York's main contract, light sweet crude for November delivery fell 10 cents to $79.58 a barrel and Brent North Sea crude, also for November settlement, eased 38 cents to $102.44.

 Analysts said oil prices were down despite a rebound in the equities market as investors sold for profit after posting strong gains in New York.

-"There is an easing (of prices) on profit-taking," said Victor Shum, a Singapore-based analyst with energy consultancy Purvin and Gertz.
+"The correlation with stocks is not always perfect," said Victor Shum, a Singapore-based analyst with energy consultancy Purvin and Gertz.

 "Given the uncertain prospects for the global economy and eurozone debt issue, it's not unusual for some pullback in oil after making some substantial gains overnight," he told AFP.

 Other analysts said the gloomy economic picture in the US and Europe continued to be a drag on the market and had led prices to fall in recent weeks.

 "Crude oil benchmarks all weakened over the past week, principally reflecting the increasing lack of confidence in the US and European economies," said Sanjeev Gupta, who heads Ernst and Young's regional oil and gas practice.

 Analysts expect the European Central Bank to cut interest rates in an attempt to stave off a recession when it meets later Thursday in the German capital Berlin.